ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/active-sampling/active-sampling-mapping.md

 # Active search (hand collecting) protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Active search (hand collecting) protocol](https://linked.data.gov.au/def/nrm/e76e99ef-de1d-4387-9b2e-3455b9f9ff78) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Active search (hand collecting) protocol](https://linked.data.gov.au/def/nrm/e76e99ef-de1d-4387-9b2e-3455b9f9ff78) protocol in [Invertebrate Fauna](https://linked.data.gov.au/def/nrm/0ad98270-707f-4a78-acd1-666faa2c124e) module.

 Mentions of observable properties should refer to [active-sampling/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/active-sampling/overview) for the feature type and value type information.